podorskaja/bioinformaticslab/README.md

 This lab was done at Uni Bonn

 # What is the main goal?
-Given a number of fastq files that come from Illumina ...
+Given a number of fastq files that come from Illumina make Quality Control